pettazz/pettazz.com/_posts/2019-03-08-transmission-tunnel.md

 #### Does Your Peer Address Match the VPN Exit Address

 TorGuard offers an extremely helpful tool to verify exactly this: [Check My Torrent IP](https://torguard.net/checkmytorrentipaddress.php).
 Copy the link URL of the giant download button and add it to your Transmission downloads as a magnet address.
 It'll immediately throw up an error in transmission, since it's not meant to actually download anything, but within a few seconds you should see results appear in the table, showing what peers and trackers see when they connect to your Transmission daemon.
-This IP address should exactly match your tunnel exit IP (you can double check with `curl --interface tun0 ipinfo.io/ip`).
+This IP address should exactly match your tunnel exit IP (the one you get from `curl --interface tun0 ipinfo.io/ip`).

 ## Caveats